brillout/wildcard-api/docs/rpc.template.md

 To a Software Architect,
 who is (rightfully) crucially concerned about keeping the Software Architecture as simple as possbile, question arises &mdash; what is the added benefit of using a schema?
-What is the justification of adding an abstraction that the schema represents?
-Is a schema needed and can we get rid of it?
+What is the justification of adding an extra layer of abstraction?
+Is a schema absolutely required or can we get rid of it?

-Before we delve into the benefits and drawbacks of having such schema, let's have a look at the same example but implemented with RPC:
+Before we delve into the benefits and drawbacks of having a schema, let's have a look at the same example but implemented with RPC:

 ~~~js
 // Node.js server